-The primary role of a referendum commission is to explain the subject matter of referendum proposals, to promote public awareness of the referendum and to encourage the electorate to vote at the poll.
+A Referendum Commission is an independent body whose primary role is to explain the subject matter of the referendum proposal, to promote public awareness of the referendum and to encourage the electorate to vote.

-Each referendum commission prepares independent and unbiased information about the referendum and makes that information available to the public.
-The commission publishes and distributes leaflets and brochures giving general information about the referendum.
-It prepares a statement or statements on the main issues and it may include any other information which it considers appropriate.
-It also promotes debate and discussion about the referendum and may also advertise the referendum in the media.
+Each Referendum Commission prepares independent and unbiased information about the referendum proposal and makes that information available to the public.
+It publishes and distributes leaflets and brochures giving general information about the referendum.
+It prepares one or more statements on the main issues and it may include any other information that it considers appropriate.
+It promotes debate and discussion about the referendum and may also advertise the referendum in the media.

-It may use television, radio, press, outdoor and cinema advertising and any other media over the weeks in advance of the referendum to give general information about the issues involved.
-The television broadcasts are subtitled and a special video of the information booklet is produced in Irish sign language and is distributed to members of the deaf community.
-The commission's information booklets are also produced in Braille and audiotape for distribution to people with visual impairments.
+The Referendum Commission may use television, radio, press, outdoor and cinema advertising and any other media (including social media) over the weeks before the referendum to give general information about the issues involved.
+The television broadcasts are subtitled and a special video of the information booklet is produced in Irish Sign Language and is distributed to members of the Deaf community.
+The Commission's information booklets are also produced in Braille and audiotape for distribution to people with visual impairments.

-The referendum commission must carry out its functions in a way that is fair to everyone concerned.
+The Referendum Commission must carry out its functions in a way that is fair to everyone concerned.
 No member of the Commission may advocate or promote a particular result in the referendum.